Chart Color Schemes

 The educational profile of Lynbrook exceeds national averages, with above-average qualification levels and academic performance metrics

-Lynbrook's educational qualifications trail Greater Melbourne's benchmarks.
-As of 2016, 28.4% of Lynbrook residents aged 15+ held university degrees, compared to 37.0% in Greater Melbourne.
-The most common qualification was bachelor degrees at 19.3%, followed by postgraduate qualifications (7.3%) and graduate diplomas (1.8%).
-Vocational credentials were prominent among residents aged 15+, with 29.0% holding such qualifications, including advanced diplomas (12.0%) and certificates (17.0%).
+Lynbrook's educational qualifications trail Greater Melbourne's benchmarks, with 28.4% of residents aged 15+ holding university degrees compared to 37.0%.
+This gap indicates potential for educational development and skills enhancement.
+Bachelor degrees are the most common at 19.3%, followed by postgraduate qualifications (7.3%) and graduate diplomas (1.8%).
+Trade and technical skills are prominent, with 29.0% of residents aged 15+ holding vocational credentials – advanced diplomas (12.0%) and certificates (17.0%).

 Frequently Asked Questions - Education